s-winton/IN616_operating_systems/README.md

 EMAIL,YYYY/MM/DD,GROUPS,SHAREDFOLDER
 email.example@gmail.com,1999/09/26,Staff,/StaffFolder

-Note that the feild delimeter (,) can be a character of your choice, as the script asks you to specifiy what feild seperator your file uses.
+Note that the field delimiter (,) can be a character of your choice, as the script asks you to specify what field separator your file uses.

 ### Running the script